delay4now/main/index.md

   This is how the world is going to be if not for a “miracle”.

 - **[The Book of Eli](https://en.wikipedia.org/wiki/The_Book_of_Eli)**
-  Even a warlord in post‑apocalyptic world is searching for “it”.
+  Even a warlord in a post‑apocalyptic world is searching for “it”.

 - **[Unforgiven](https://en.wikipedia.org/wiki/Unforgiven_(film))**
   Crimes will be punished eventually, if only by an anti‑hero.